ArianeBeaudin/arianebeaudin.github.io/_posts/2024-08-02-reading-podcasts-logs-winter-spring-2024.md

 description: (almost) all the quotes and interesting ideas I gathered in podcasts and books since january to may 2024
 ---

-Here's an attempt at putting together all the quotations I amassed this winder and spring from a variety of podcasts and book.Hope I'll keep doing that.
+Here's an attempt at putting together all the quotations I amassed this winter and spring from a variety of podcasts and book.
+Hope I'll keep doing that.
 There's some jewels in there.

 ## January